middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/student-status.md

 **Late-Decision Readmission:** Application must be made by August 15 for fall semester, and January 15 for spring semester.
 Only complete applications consisting of a petition and all supporting materials (including a final, official transcript) submitted by the August 15 or the January 15 deadline will be considered for Late-Decision Readmission.

-Late-Decision Readmission is not recommended, but is available as an exceptional provision that comes with caveats and conditions which students should carefully consider before electing it.
+Late-Decision Readmission is not recommended but is available as an exceptional provision that comes with caveats and conditions which students should carefully consider before electing it.
 Deadlines for Late-Decision Readmission have been set to allow students the possibility of returning in the spring or fall term immediately following coursework done elsewhere to qualify for readmission.
 Since students readmitted via Late-Decision will be notified of that outcome after the registration and housing processes have been run, the selection of courses and housing will be limited.
 Students may elect this option only on the condition that they accept whatever courses and housing assignments are available.

 <table><tbody><tr><td colspan="2"><strong>SUMMARY OF DEADLINES</strong></td></tr><tr><td><strong>Return Track</strong></td><td><strong>Application Deadline</strong></td></tr><tr><td>Fall Return, Regular</td><td>June 15</td></tr><tr><td>Fall Return, Late Decision</td><td>August 15</td></tr><tr><td>Spring Return, Regular</td><td>November 1</td></tr><tr><td>Spring Return, Late Decision &nbsp; &nbsp;&nbsp;</td><td>January 15</td></tr></tbody></table>

 **9\.
 Special Students**

 Special student status is designated for students with only one or two remaining credits (although Febs may apply for special student status for the fall semester when they have three remaining credits), and for students with a documented disability for which this arrangement is deemed by the Disability Resource Center staff to be a reasonable accommodation.
-Special students are charged by the course, and may not live on campus.
+Special students are charged by the course and may not live on campus.

 Students applying for special student status based on course completion must submit a completed Special Student application to the Office of the Registrar for approval.
 Students applying for special student status based on a documented disability must submit their request, along with appropriate documentation, to the Disability Resource Center office.
 [Applications for special student status](https://www.middlebury.edu/offices/academic/records/Forms/stuforms) must ordinarily be filed with the Office of the Registrar by March 15 for the fall semester and November 15 for the spring semester.
 Students whose circumstances change after March 15 or November 15 may file applications for special student status after those deadlines if they have compelling reasons.

+Beginning in the spring 2024 semester, special students will automatically be added to the 50 meal plan.
+Special students should contact Dining Services if they would like to opt out of a meal plan.

-Occasionally, special students wish to remain living and eating on campus.
+Occasionally, special students wish to remain living on campus.
 When this request is based on a documented disability, students should submit this request to the Disability Resource Center office.
 When this request is based on exceptional personal circumstances, students may apply to the Administration Committee.

 #### **10\.
 Ninth Semester**